 Average salary: $268,247.

 Internal medicine specialists are one of the highest earning jobs in Australia, responsible for the diagnosis and management of complex, chronic and multisystem disorders, often in a hospital or clinic setting.
 Physicians specialising in internal medicine are called internists, or consultant physicians.

 Anaesthesiology is the second highest paying career in Australia.Anaesthetists are specialist medical doctors who are responsible for providing anaesthesia to patients for operations and procedures.
 The study pathway is a long one, requiring a medical degree and at least two years gaining experience in the hospital system before completing a further five years of training in anaesthesia.

 Average salary: $402,582

-Topping the list of highest paid professions in Australia are surgeons!
-Surgeons are doctors who have completed further training in a surgical specialty, working to treat, repair and resolve injuries, diseases and abnormalities by operating on patients.
+Topping the list of highest-paid professions in Australia are surgeons!
+Surgeons are doctors who have completed further training in a surgical specialty, working to treat, repair, and resolve injuries, diseases, and abnormalities by operating on patients.
 In order to earn the highest salary in Australia, surgeons are required to complete an accredited medical degree and work in a clinical setting for two to three years.
-During the third postgraduate year, prospective surgeons apply to enter the Royal Australasian College of Surgeons’ Surgical Education and Training (SET) program to train in one of nine surgical specialities.
-These include cardiovascular surgeon, brain surgeon, orthopaedic surgeon and plastic surgeon.
+During the third postgraduate year, prospective surgeons apply to enter the Royal Australasian College of Surgeons’ Surgical Education and Training (SET) program to train in one of nine surgical specialties.
+These include cardiovascular surgeons, brain surgeons, orthopedic surgeons and plastic surgeons.
 This process can take five to six years before surgeons can become accredited as a Fellow of the Royal Australasian College of Surgeons (FRACS).